tigera/operator/README.md

    docker tag tigera/operator:latest $IMAGE docker push $IMAGE
    ```
-4. Change your deployment to use the image
+4. Change your deployment to use the image.
    ```
    kubectl set image deploy  -n tigera-operator tigera-operator  tigera-operator=$IMAGE
    ```
+   _If your image is in a private registry, you also need to add [imagePullSecrets](https://kubernetes.io/docs/concepts/containers/images/) to the deployment._

 #### Set breakpoints in Goland IDE and run the code against your existing Calico (Enterprise) cluster